aayla-secura/mixnmatchttp/README.md

 # Description

 This is a multi-threaded HTTPS server based on python's simple http server.
-It is not built specifically with security in mind and of course is not suitable for production.
-Its sole purpose is for testing purposes of browser's same-origin policy and CORS misconfigurations of other servers.
+It is not built with security in mind and is **not** suitable for production.
+Its sole purpose is for testing the same-origin policy of browsers, and CORS misconfigurations of other servers.

 # Features

   * SSL (can be disabled)
   * Multi-threading (disabled by default)
   * Easily configure default CORS-related headers (`Access-Control-Allow-*`) via command line or on a per-request basis using the `origin` and `creds` URL parameters (if `origin` is `%%ECHO%%` it is taken from the `Origin` header in the request)
   * Other custom headers via command line only

 ## Special endpoints
-  * GET /login: issues a random `SESSION` cookie
+  * `GET /login`: issues a random `SESSION` cookie
     - Response codes:
       + 200 OK: empty body
     - Notes:
       + sessions are forgotten on the server side upon restart
-	* POST /echo: render the requested content
+  * `POST /echo`: render the requested content
     - Supported parameters:
       + data: the encoded content of the page to be rendered (required)
       + type: the content type of the rendered page (defaults to text/plain)
     - Supported formats:
       + application/json with base64 encoded data
       + application/x-www-form-urlencoded (with URL encoded data)
     - Response codes:
       + 200 OK: the body and content-type are as requested
       + 400 Bad Request: cannot decode data or find the data parameter
-	* POST /cache/{name}: temporarily save the requested content (in memory only)
+  * `POST /cache/{name}`: temporarily save the requested content (in memory only)
-	  - Supported parameters and formats are the same as for POST /echo
+    - Supported parameters and formats are the same as for `POST /echo`
     - Response codes:
       + 204 No Content: page cached
       + 404 Not Found: page name contains disallowed characters
       + 500 Server Error: maximum cache memory reached, or page {name} already cached
     - Notes:
       + Once saved, a page cannot be overwritten (until the server is shutdown) even if it is cleared from memory (see /cache/clear)
       + Only alphanumeric chatacters, dashes and underscores are allowed in name
-	* GET /cache/{name}: retrieve a previously saved page
+  * `GET /cache/{name}`: retrieve a previously saved page
     - Response codes:
       + 200 OK: the body and content-type are as requested during caching
       + 500 Server Error: no such cached page, or page cleared from memory
-	* GET /cache/clear/{name}: clear a previously saved page to free memory
+  * `GET /cache/clear/{name}`: clear a previously saved page to free memory
     - Response codes:
       + 204 No Content: page cleared
-	* GET /cache/clear: clear all previously saved pages to free memory
+  * `GET /cache/clear`: clear all previously saved pages to free memory
     - Response codes:
       + 204 No Content: all pages cleared
-	* GET /cache/new: get a random UUID
+  * `GET /cache/new`: get a random UUID
     - Response codes:
-		  + 200 OK: body contains a randomly generated UUID; use in POST /cache/{uuid}
+      + 200 OK: body contains a randomly generated UUID; use in `POST /cache/{uuid}`

 # TO DO

   * MT-safe saving and clearing of cache
   * Take a list of resources protected by a cookie (instead of `/secret/*`)
   * Set cookie with the `Secure` flag when over TLS

 # Uses